arevgirl/Sources-of-Stress-and-Anxiety---Team-CHARK-Banana-/Sources of Stress and Anxiety | Team CHARK (Banana).md

 The average student experiences many stressors caused by themselves and by their environment.
 [Their life is stressful as it is ever-changing and, because of this, college will by nature be stressful](https://doi.org/10.1007/s12144-009-9047-0).

 Attempts to categorize this stress have split them into several types of categories.
-[Bulo](https://www.academia.edu/7498186/SOURCES_OF_STRESS_AMONG_COLLEGE_STUDENTS) chose to split them into intrapersonal, interpersonal, academic, and environmental stressors while [ACO](https://www.affordablecollegesonline.org/balancing-student-stress/) split them based on time, anticipation, situational, and encounter stressors.
+[Bulo and Sanchez](https://www.academia.edu/7498186/SOURCES_OF_STRESS_AMONG_COLLEGE_STUDENTS) chose to split them into intrapersonal, interpersonal, academic, and environmental stressors while [ACO](https://www.affordablecollegesonline.org/balancing-student-stress/) split them based on time, anticipation, situational, and encounter stressors.
 Depending on the source, stress may or may not be avoidable.

 Internal/intrapersonal stress comes from inside an individual.
 This includes negative thoughts and unrealistic expectations they have of themselves.
 External stress is a broad categorization for any stress coming from outside a person’s own mind.
 This includes interpersonal, environmental, and academic stress.
 Many stresses are, or include, both internal and external elements, such as feeling peer pressure while experiencing mental illness.